 A new category in the Victorian Education Excellence Awards.

-From 2020, the Victorian Education Excellence Awards will include a new category that recognises one primary school and one secondary school with an outstanding whole-school approach to supporting high-ability students.
+Victorian Education Excellence Awards will include a new category that recognises one primary school and one secondary school with an outstanding whole-school approach to supporting high-ability students.
 The winning schools will each receive a grant of up to $25,000 to further support their programs for high-ability students.